SRechenberger/grammata/README.md

 git clone git@github.com:SRechenberger/grammata.git
 cd grammata
 ```
-then build with cabal
+Then build with cabal
 ```
 cabal install
 ```
-then, if not already done, add `~/.cabal/bin` to your `$PATH` variable.
+If not already done, add `~/.cabal/bin` to your `$PATH` variable.

 Usage
 -----

-to run a script, simply call, for example
+To run a script, simply call, for example
 ```
 grammata examples/quicksort.gr
 ```
-it will then be compiled and executed,
+It will then be compiled and executed,
 producing the output
 ```
 cons(2,cons(5,cons(6,cons(7,cons(8,cons(22,nil)))))) ?
 ```
-you can either accept the printed solution by pressing the 'y' button,
+You can either accept the printed solution by pressing the 'y' key,
-or demand a new one, by pressing an other one.
+or demand the next one by pressing any other one.
-In this case there is only one solution, so either case it terminates with `OK.`
+In this case there is only one solution, so in either case it terminates with `OK.`

 Examples
 --------